THE FUTURE OF WORK

 Flexible & functional

 Your experiential learning "experience" may be taken for credit (and you’ll pay tuition for these credits) or with zero credit (you’ll not pay, if you do not need the additional credits to graduate).
-The College of Business requires that your earn two credits — or about 60 hours of work — to complete your ELC.
+The College of Business calls for the equivalent of two credit hours — or about 60 hours of work — to complete your experiential learning requirement.
 But your internship, leadership activity, research project, etc. could be scored with higher credits, depending on the nature of the project and the time needed for completion.

 Here are a few ways to approach the requirement: